bmdeeal/quig/readme.txt

 ===
 About:

-quig is a very simple program designed to let you quickly and easily make small games with Lua.
+quig is a simple program designed to let you quickly and easily make small games with Lua.
 The various limitations found in quig are largely designed to keep the process simple and easy -- low resolution to reduce the focus on graphics, few buttons to encourage pick-up-and-play titles, and a small command set that contains the essentials of what is needed to make a game.

 A simple tutorial showing how to get started and create a simple game is provided.
 See get-the-dot.txt for details.

-At the moment, quig isn't really a fantasy console or anything.
+At the moment, quig isn't really a fantasy console or anything (like TIC-80 or PICO-8), all editing is done with separate text editors and graphics editors.
 In addition, it's maybe a bit too simple, and the lack of integrated editors (in particular, for graphics) really does make it less than obvious to get started with vs other Lua-based game making systems, but it's still not too hard.
 Draw some graphics, write some code, play.

 Games are drawn to a true-color 240x144 canvas that gets scaled up.
-Sprites are loaded from a truecolor .PNG file and have no color restrictions (except for the color #FF00FF, which is used as transparency and will not be drawn). quig updates at 60hz.
+Sprites are loaded from a truecolor .PNG file and have no color restrictions (except for the color #FF00FF, which is used as transparency and will not be drawn). quig updates at a fixed 60hz.
 However, in software mode or without vsync enabled, quig has been observed to update as quickly as 62hz on some systems.

 Games for quig are comprised of two files, a graphics file (just a plain 128x128 PNG image containing 16x16 tiles) and a Lua source file.
 For example, my-game.quig would contain the Lua source and my-game.png would contain the graphics.